“What mourning Sighs, and loud Outcries,

 The epidemics in Ipswich

-The Ipswich Vital Records and Felt’s History of Ipswich, Essex, and Hamilton show two or more deaths in several families, including the Abbe, Appleton, Baker, Bennet, Boardman, Brown, Burnam, Choate, Fuller, Gibson, Hart, Heard, Jackson, Jewett, Kimball, Knowlton, Lull, Neland, Pierce, Pottar, Safford, Shatswell, Sherwin, Smith, Treadwell, Trucker, and Webber families.
+The Ipswich Vital Records and Felt’s History of Ipswich, Essex, and Hamilton show two or more deaths in several families, including Abbe, Appleton, Baker, Bennet, Boardman, Brown, Burnham, Choate, Fuller, Gibson, Hart, Heard, Jackson, Jewett, Kimball, Knowlton, Lull, Neland, Pierce, Potter, Safford, Shatswell, Sherwin, Smith, Treadwell, Trucker, and Webber.

-The Howe family at Linebrook loses all of its children
+The Howe family at Linebrook lose all of their children

 From the Publications of the Ipswich Historical Society we read, “In November 1736, a deadly distemper invaded the home of Mark and Hephzibah Howe in Linebrook.
 The pitiful record of their sore affliction remains on a page of an ancient account book that must have been wet with tears.
 Their house was left desolate, not a child surviving.
 All the children of Mark and Hephzibah Howe died and were buried in the old Leslie Road Burying Ground.”
 Town records state that they died of “cancre quinsy,” an eighteenth century term for laryngeal obstruction.”